OAuth Setup for Microsoft Services

 Create an application in Azure

-On the menu of services, select Azure Active Directory.
+On the menu of services, select Microsoft Entra ID.

 If this is the first time you are setting this up, add a new application registration.